tadeuszlorkowski/mirelia/README.md

 content | string | The content of the new paragraph.

 Returns none.
 Writes a new heading and paragraph.
-If the number does not fit, it defaults fo h6.
+If the number does not fit, it defaults to h6.

 ```javascript
 Mirelia.createHeading(size, title, content)